qcri-social/AIDR/Installation-Instructions.md

 This will help you login once and would execute all the commands in the script in a non-obtrusive manner.
 If you don't do this you will be asked to enter the asadmin username and password multiple times during the deployment process.

-# Miscellaneous
+# Post-installation MySQL commands (mandatory)

-**Please execute the following in MySQL, once the databases are created**
+The following MySQL commands *must* be executed after the installation:

 First, check the character set currently being used in MySQL:

 1. SHOW VARIABLES WHERE Variable_name LIKE 'character\_set\_%' OR Variable_name LIKE 'collation%';

-2. ALTER DATABASE aidr_fetch_manager CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;
+1. ALTER DATABASE aidr_fetch_manager CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;

-3. ALTER TABLE aidr_fetch_manager.AIDR_COLLECTION CHANGE last_document last_document LONGTEXT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+1. ALTER TABLE aidr_fetch_manager.AIDR_COLLECTION CHANGE last_document last_document LONGTEXT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-4. ALTER DATABASE aidr_predict CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;
+1. ALTER DATABASE aidr_predict CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;

-5. ALTER TABLE aidr_predict.document CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+1. ALTER TABLE aidr_predict.document CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-6. ALTER TABLE aidr_predict.document CHANGE data data TEXT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
+1. ALTER TABLE aidr_predict.document CHANGE data data TEXT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

 Next, modify `/etc/mysql/my.cnf` file with the following: